leo/hub/README.md

 GITHUB_CLIENT_SECRET = <your-applications-client-secret>
 ```

-After changing the values and saving the file, you can start making changes!
+After changing the values and saving the file, you can start making changes! :boom: